Parallels in the symbolism of star constellations: Data and method

-\textbf{Inclusion criteria and limitations.} Each culture contains a number of asterisms or constellations (here, mostly called constellations).
-We use all documented constellations for which a line figure was also concretely documented (to support the symbolism assigned to the constellation).
-In some cases, the line figure was inferred (with a variable degree of certainty) from sources which described it in words or imprecise drawings.
-Asterisms consisting of single stars or tight star clusters such as the Pleiades are not included in this study, and this is reflected in the table (column \textbf{\#constellations}).
-See \cite{bucur2022pone} (the Data section) for a detailed description of the \emph{inclusion criteria}, \emph{limitations} of the data collection (approximate star identification, unknown culture size due to lost oral knowledge, a potential bias towards recalling bright stars), \emph{types} of cultures (astronomical literacy, practical use for the constellations), and a regional \emph{timeline} of constellation records.
+\textbf{Inclusion criteria and limitations.} Each culture contains a number of asterisms or constellations (here, all typically called constellations).
+We use all documented constellations for which the stars were identified; in almost all cases, there is also a line figure.
+For oral cultures, the data was documented with variable degrees of certainty from sources with imprecise text or sky charts.
+Single-star asterisms, tight star clusters such as the Pleiades, and other sky objects such as galaxies, are excluded.
+See our prior study \cite{bucur2022pone} (the Data section) for a detailed description of the \emph{inclusion criteria}, \emph{limitations} of the data collection (approximate star identification, unknown culture size due to lost oral knowledge, a potential bias towards recalling bright stars), \emph{types} of cultures (astronomical literacy, practical use for the constellations), and a regional \emph{timeline} of constellation records.

-\textbf{Location and phylogeny.} In the table, {\bf phylogeny} marks \emph{regions of cultural influence or migration} with an abbreviation: M (Mesopotamia), E (Egypt), In (India), S (Sami), nA and sA (North and South America), C (China), P (Polynesia), An (Austronesia), Aa (Austroasia), mseA (Mainland SE Asia).
-In summary: